tomcreare/MageVagrant/README.md

 MageVagrant
 ===============

-MageVagrant is a complete LAMP development environment for Magento.
+MageVagrant is a complete LAMP development environment for Magento, forked from https://github.com/ucommerzapps/MageVagrant

 ## Requirements